Panagiotispent/RP-VAE/README.md

 # Random Projection Integration with Vanilla VAE

+**Note:** The included scripts serve as a basic implementation of the models and methodologies developed in my PhD research.
+Refer to the relevant thesis {TO BE PUBLISHED} for theoretical insights, comparisons, and detailed analyses.

 This repository extends a [vanilla VAE implementation](https://github.com/kuc2477/pytorch-vae) by integrating Random Projection (RP) with minor modifications.
 The project maintains compatibility with the original codebase's requirements and execution procedures.

 Additional Features